intermine/im-docs/docs/support/upgrade.rst

    * I asked InterPro to fix but they said no. Maybe you could ask too?

 5. Update each data source's additions file to be correct.
 Alternatively you can use the `extraAdditionsFile` (see previous section).
+6. `PostprocessUtil.java` moved to the `bio` package, so you maybe have to update your import to be `import org.intermine.bio.util.PostProcessUtil;`.

 Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for details on Gradle and common Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.